 The Tremont School District #702 Board of Education meets on the 2nd Thursday of each month at 7:00 p.m.
 Special meetings are scheduled occasionally and are posted on the District website.
 The public is encouraged to attend meetings.
 A special place on the agenda is always listed for persons desiring to address the Board where 5 minute commentary is allowed.
 The Board may or may not comment.
 After that time, the business meeting occurs and there is no public comment.
 The 7 members of our Board are elected "at-large" from the entire District.
-They serve 4 year terms that are staggered - 3 members will be elected in the Spring of 2021 with the 4 remaining elected in 2023, creating an environment of continuity and stability as decisions are made on the direction of the District.
+They serve 4 year terms that are staggered, with the next election in 2023, creating an environment of continuity and stability as decisions are made on the direction of the District.

 The Mission Statement for the Board of Education is the following: Tremont Schools are dedicated to uphold a challenging and safe environment while providing the skills and knowledge to become successful life-long learners.
 This is accomplished through a dedicated group of individuals who are prepared for meetings, show a willingness to learn, listen to the concerns of constituents, and understand their role as a board member.